TheOnlyZ/LegacySysModernization/README.md

   3. Updated release plan (if applicable)
   4. Sprint goal for next sprint

-## Sprint Retrospective (Target: 1 hour, on final day of sprint)
+## Sprint Retrospective
+Target: 1 hour, on final day of sprint
+### Attendees:
-### Invitees: Zoltan Laszlo, Product Owner, TL, FE, BE, DL, UX, CS
+Zoltan Laszlo, Product Owner, TL, FE, BE, DL, UX, CS
 ### Activities:
   1. Review of any actions pending from previous sprint retrospectives.
   2. Solicit input from team on things that went well during this completed sprint